Privacy Policy

 We seek to ensure personal information we hold is accurate, current, complete, relevant and not misleading.
 Under the Privacy Act, you have a right to access and seek correction of your personal information that we collect and hold.

-If at any time you would like to access or correct the personal information we hold about you, or you would like more information about information security or privacy please contact our offices.
 We will grant access to the extent required or authorised by the Privacy Act or other law and take steps reasonable in the circumstances to correct personal information where necessary and appropriate.
 To obtain access or make a correction to your personal information we may have to verify your identity.

 In some limited situations, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.